vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 - Adding a property for the "value" of a rank could make it easier to compare face cards (ie: Jack < Queen).
-- It could be helpful to have a class to represent each Player.
+- It could be helpful to have a class to represent the overall Game, particularly when handling ties and other complicated game states.

 ## Plagiarism